-- Make feedback processes accessible to people with disabilities by providing, or arranging to provide, accessible formats and communications supports, upon request. - Notify the public about the availability of these accessible formats. - Provide or arrange to provide, upon request, accessible formats and communication supports in a timely manner and at no additional cost to a person with a disability.
-The College will take into account the person's accessibility needs when addressing the request. - Provide public emergency procedures, plans, and public safety information in an accessible format or with appropriate communication supports as soon as practicable, upon request. - Ensure that new web content conforms to the Web Content Accessibility Guidelines (WCAG) 2.0 at Level AA.
-Web content includes any information that resides on an extranet or intranet web site. - Provide training materials and learning resources in accessible formats that take into account the needs of students with disabilities. - Make student records and program information available in accessible formats, upon request, such as course requirements, descriptions, and availability. - Provide accessibility awareness training related to accessible program or course delivery and instruction to faculty and instructors.
-The College will keep a record of the training provided,

-- including the dates on which the training was provided, and the number of individuals to whom it was provided. - Ensure that libraries within the College will provide accessible or conversion-ready materials within its collections for individuals with disabilities, upon request.
+- Make feedback processes accessible to people with disabilities by providing, or arranging to provide, accessible communication formats upon request. - Notify the public about the availability of these accessible formats. - Provide, or arrange to provide, accessible formats and communication support tools in a timely manner and at no additional cost to a person with a disability.
+The College will consider the person's accessibility needs when addressing the request. - Provide public emergency procedures, plans, and public safety information in an accessible format or with appropriate communication support tools as soon as practicable, upon request. - Ensure that new web content conforms to the Web Content Accessibility Guidelines (WCAG) 2.0 at Level AA.
+Web content includes any information that resides on an extranet or intranet web site. - Provide training materials and learning resources in accessible formats to accommodate specific needs of students with disabilities. - Make student records and program information available in accessible formats, upon request, such as course requirements, descriptions, and availability. - Provide accessibility awareness training related to accessible programs or course delivery and instruction to faculty and instructors.
+The College will keep a record of the training provided, including the dates on which the training was provided, and the number of individuals to whom it was provided. - Ensure that libraries within the College will provide accessible or conversion-ready materials within its collections for individuals with disabilities, upon request.
 These may include print materials, digital or multimedia resources, or specific materials for a person with a disability.